decorative southwestern designdecorative southwestern designdecorative southwestern design

 Welcome to the Division for Equity and Inclusion at the University of New Mexico!

 Movements such as White Coats for Black (and Indigenous) Lives, #ScholarStrike for Racial Justice, #StrikeForBlackLives, and #ShutDownSTEM have brought attention to the fact that western scholarship and teaching have often disempowered marginalized populations.
 For example, these movements have coalesced like-minded graduate students who are interested in challenging traditional curricula, epistemologies, and research methodologies.
 Such students seek to promote greater institutional reflexivity.
-As emerging scholars they embrace the challenge to reconceptualize their roles in all aspects of the academic enterprise, and reorient toward person-centered and culturally sensitive research and teaching.
+As emerging scholars, they embrace the challenge to reconceptualize their roles in all aspects of the academic enterprise and reorient toward person-centered and culturally sensitive research and teaching.

-We clamor to move beyond what should be the bygone era, in which measures of academic preparedness and various academic milestones mainly serve gatekeeping functions, making it difficult, especially for BIPOC, persons with disabilities, first-generation college graduates, women, LGBTQIA, and other minoritized students to be successful.
+We clamor to move beyond what should be the bygone era, in which measures of academic preparedness and various academic milestones mainly serve gatekeeping functions, making it difficult, especially for persons with disabilities, first-generation college graduates, women, and other minoritized students to be successful.

 Sincerely,